 You are required to submit an exchange credit application for each academic course you have completed with a passing grade at your host institution and for which you wish to receive exchange credit.
 Courses must be considered "academic" by SFU regulations in order to receive exchange credit.

-For each course, you must complete an exchange credit application and upload the original course syllabus that was issued by your instructor(s) as one file (pdf preferred) containing course details:
+For each course, you must complete an exchange credit application and upload the original course syllabus (Sample Outline) that was issued by your instructor(s) as one file (pdf preferred) containing course details: